preethielumalai-25/Python_project/README.md

 DATASET :

     The dataset is being generated with the help of web-scraping technique.
-The data contains 12 attributes as brand,model,color,ram,rom,battery,camera,ratings,star,reviews,price and offrate.

 EDA :